 The last notable difference is the chain.
 While Vanmoof S3/X3 still uses a classic chain, Cowboy 3 opted for a belt.
 A belt has two advantages over a chain.
 Firstly, your fingers do not get dirty, and secondly, you won’t have to worry about maintenance as much.

 Overall, Cowboy 3 has not made as much progress in its equipment as the previous version.
 This has enabled Vanmoof S3/X3 to catch up with its upgraded transmission and now-hydraulic brake system.

 This is one of the most interesting points to discuss, especially when talking about Cowboy and Vanmoof.
 Despite the general proximity of these two e-bike models, they offer very different riding sensations.
 The riding style with Cowboy and Vanmoof will not be the same.

-The sensations on the road, are, in fact, very contrasted if we compare Cowboy and Vanmoof e-bikes.
+The sensations on the road are, in fact, very contrasted if we compare Cowboy and Vanmoof e-bikes.
 Riding a Cowboy 3 e-bike seems more natural as the torque sensor does its job perfectly despite having lower overall torque (30 Nm against 59 Nm for the S3/X3).

-In addition to the above, a very precise automatic speed setting of the Belgian e-bike give better acceleration than that on S3 (which it can only compensate by abusing the Boost button).
+In addition to the above, a very precise automatic speed setting of the Belgian e-bike give better acceleration than that on S3 (which it can only compensate for by abusing the Boost button).